-Michelle loves treating babies and children of all ages and diagnoses, and adopts a Holistic approach to children and their families, including the impact it has on every aspect of life.
+Michelle loves treating babies and children of all ages and diagnoses, and adopts a holistic approach to children and their families, including the impact it has on every aspect of life.
 To achieve this, she draws on her extensive training and experience.
+Besides the many years of clinical experience Michelle has working in paediatrics in different settings, she has also completed comprehensive and wide-ranging specialist training over the years, and as such Michelle has a thorough neurological and musculo-skeletal knowledge; understanding neuroscience, child development, posture, whole body biomechanical alignment, and sensory integration in babies and children.

-Michelle has a thorough musculo-skeletal knowledge- understanding posture and whole body biomechanical alignment, the spine, pelvic alignment, joint hypermobility and orthopaedic conditions in babies and older children.
-She has certification in Modified Pilates for Physiotherapists, and training in elastic therapeutic taping in paediatrics and myofascial release.
-Michelle has also completed Sensory Integration Module one training, and understands the neurological process of this system that make it possible to use the body effectively within the environment.
-Michelle has strong orthotics knowledge and skills.
-She has completed Elaine Owen’s course for prescribing AFO-footwear combination orthoses, and currently works closely with local Orthotists.
-Michelle has also completed the DMO Training for Lycra Suit/ garment measuring and prescriptions.
+Michelle is fully trained in MAES Therapy for children with cerebral palsy and similar neurological conditions.
+Michelle has strong orthotics knowledge and skills, she has completed Elaine Owen’s course for prescribing AFO-footwear combination orthoses, and currently works closely with local Orthotists.
+Michelle has also completed the training for lycra suit/ garment measuring and prescriptions

 Michelle is a member of the Health and Care Professions Council (HCPC), Chartered Society of Physiotherapy (CSP), and the Association of Paediatric Chartered Physiotherapists (APCP).

-Michelle’s treatments are age specific, and geared towards involving play and games to make the sessions fun, which is vital in facilitating optimal rehabilitation and helping children achieve their maximum potential.
-Education of the parents is integral to her sessions, and their participation in treatment is also encouraged as much as possible.
+Michelle’s treatments are age specific, and geared towards involving play and games to make the sessions fun, which is vital in facilitating optimal rehabilitation and helping children achieve their maximum potential and function effectively within the environment.
+Education of parents and carers is integral to her sessions, and their participation in treatment is also encouraged as much as possible.